-Once you select an escrow company, opening escrow is relatively fast and easy.
-To open escrow you simply send the purchase agreement to the escrow officer via email, fax, mail or in-person delivery.
+Once you select an escrow officer or title company, opening escrow is relatively fast and easy.
+To open escrow you simply send the purchase agreement to the escrow company via email, fax, mail or in-person delivery.
 Be sure to include the following:

--- Property address
+- Property address

--- Purchase price
+- Purchase price

--- Escrow period (typically 30-45 days)
+- Escrow period (typically 30-60 days)

--- Name of all sellers and their contact information
+- Name of all sellers and their contact information

--- Name of all buyers and their contact information
+- Name of all buyers and their contact information

--- Name and contact information of any agents involved
+- Name and contact information of any agents involved

--- Commission that will be paid to any agents
+- Commission that will be paid to any agents

 This will help clarify the details for the escrow officer and get the process started smoothly.

-Prepare Disclosures:You have to complete a list of legally required disclosure forms that will be provided to your buyer for their review.
-If you wisely completed your Seller's Disclosure packet when you listed your home rather than waiting until you opened escrow, then this step is done in advance.
+You have to complete a list of legally required disclosure forms that will be provided to your buyer for their review.
+If you wisely completed your seller's disclosure packet when you listed your home rather than waiting until you opened escrow, then this step is done in advance.

 We recommend doing this prior to listing the home for sale so there aren't any surprises during escrow.
 Doing so will also give you an opportunity to repair any damage caused by termites ahead of time and not delay the close of escrow.

-Buyer's Inspections:Depending on where you live, your buyer will typically be given 5 to 17 days from the time you accept their offer to conduct their inspections.
-The buyer can change the number of days on the offer, so be sure to read your contract to confirm the timeline.
+Depending on where you live, your buyer will typically be given 7 to 15 days from the time you accept their offer to conduct their inspections.
+You can negotiate the number of days on the offer, so be sure to read your contract to confirm the timeline.